 Kimberley anchorage with safe swimming and fantastic fishing

 The Kimberley coast has so much to see and do, but it has it’s restrictions.
-The numerous crocodiles stop anyone but the brave and foolish from entering the water.
+The numerous crocodiles stop anyone except the brave and/or foolish from entering the water.
 And while the fishing can be good in some select locations, it can be quite ordinary in the turbid, fast flowing waters found around many of the anchorages.

 On our last journey through these waters we found a place that fills those gaps.
 Lying well offshore from King Sound, Adele Reef has no crocodiles.
 And while the water is not as clear as other mid-ocean coral reefs, it is clear enough to snorkel amongst a huge variety of marine life in the soft and hard corals.
 We saw numerous turtles, many just off our anchored vessel, and several huge rays.
 Plus, a mother whale and her calf kept us company for a few days.
 And of course because Adele Reef is the only land for many miles, the islets and lagoon are filled with seabirds.